-Course Promoti on The information you received a bout the course content, locati on, timing, and point of contact. □ Very Good □ Good ☐ Needs Improvement □ Poor If your rating wat to help you. as Needs Impro vement or Poor, please let us k now how we could have done more Effectiveness of the Equility effective at help ing you understand the materi als and achieve the □ Very Good ☐ Good ☐ Needs Improvement □ Poor If your rating wa • vement or Poor, please let us k now how we could have done Course Content • and training me ethods modeled provide you th ne fundamentals □ Very Good ☐ Good ☐ Needs Improvement □ Poor If your rating wa vement or Poor, please let us k now how we could have done Recommendation on Would you recor mmend this cou urse to other Scouters? ☐ Yes! ☐ Maybe ☐ Probably Not □ No!
-Please use the ot ther side for add litional comments.
-Troop Committee Challen ne.
+Course Promoti on The information you received al bout the course content, locati on, timing, and point of contact. □ Very Good □ Good ☐ Needs Improvement □ Poor If your rating wa to help you. s Needs Improv vement or Poor, please let us k now how we could have done more Effectiveness of the Faculty Was the faculty elearning objective ing you understand the materi als and achieve the □ Very Good ☐ Good ☐ Needs Improvement □ Poor If your rating wa more to help you vement or Poor, please let us k now how we could have done Course Content Did the lessons a of the troop com and training me ethods modeled provide you th ne fundamentals □ Very Good □ Good ☐ Needs Improvement □ Poor If your rating wa more to help you vement or Poor, please let us k now how we could have done Recommendation on Would you recor mmend this cou urse to other Scouters? ☐ Yes! ☐ Maybe ☐ Probably Not □ No!
+Please use the ot her side for add litional comments.
+Troop Committee Challen 7.0